dbpatnode/OpenAIShopify/README.md

 - Communicate with OpenAI API.
 - Switch between several AI engines and view corresponding descriptions of said AI.
-- Choose from several differnt prompts for the AI to work through:
+- Choose from several different prompts for the AI to work through:

   - Conventional Chat Bot
     - chat with an openAI